cert-manager/website/content/docs/devops-tips/scaling-cert-manager.md

 Historically this was intended to prevent cert-manager from overwhelming the Kubernetes API server, but modern versions of Kubernetes implement [API Priority and Fairness](https://kubernetes.io/docs/concepts/cluster-administration/flow-control/), which obviates the need for client side throttling.
-You can increase the threshold of the the client-side rate limiter using the following helm values:
+You can increase the threshold of the client-side rate limiter using the following helm values:

 ```yaml
 # helm-values.yaml